-You'll lie still on a table while a radiation therapist uses a machine to identify your treatment field, which may also be called your treatment port.
+You'll lie still on a table while a radiation therapist uses a machine to identify your treatment field, also called your treatment port.
 The field is the exact area on your body where the radiation will be aimed.
 You may have more than 1 treatment field if you have cancer in more than 1 place.
-The therapist will mark your skin with tiny dots of colored semipermanent ink.
-In this way, the therapist can aim the radiation at the same place each time and limit damage to nearby healthy tissues.
+The therapist will mark your skin with tiny dots of colored semi-permanent ink or permanent tattoos.
+This helps the therapist aim the radiation at the same place each time and limit damage to nearby healthy tissues.

-You may also have imaging scans, such as CT scans, to help doctors know the exact location of your tumor to better determine the treatment area.
+You may also have imaging scans, such as CT scans.
+These help doctors know the exact location of your tumor to better determine the treatment area.

-You may also have a face mask or other body molds made.
-Molds are used to hold you in the best position and help keep you from moving during the treatments.
+You may also have body molds made.
+Molds are used to hold you in the best position.
+They also help keep you from moving during the treatments.